Q: What are the regulations for the employment of child performers in New York State?

 - Other similar items

-Q: Does the law require that either an employer or employee "give notice" of termination?
+Q: Does the law require that an employer "give notice" of termination?

 Q: Where will I find details on pensions and retirement funds, 401Ks, health & welfare plans, continuation of health care coverage and severance?